 IFB has a \$.06 per pound delivery fee.
-Partner Agencies that require or request delivery will arrange the delivery date at the time of placing an order.
+Partners that require or request delivery will arrange the delivery date at the time of placing an order.
 IFB has a set monthly truck schedule that will help determine what day your delivery will be.
-Drivers for IFB have long, demanding days when they are out on deliveries.
-Partner Agencies that have delivery must have enough people to help assist in unloading the truck.
+Partners that have delivery must have enough people to help assist in unloading the truck.
 Our drivers are not authorized to bring the food inside the building under any circumstances.